HubertHuckevoll/feedProxy/README.md

 ## Target Platforms

-feedProxy is particularly suited for use with [**PC/GEOS Ensemble**](https://github.com/bluewaysw/pcgeos) and **Breadbox Ensemble**: graphical operating environments for DOS-based systems that require lightweight and efficient web solutions.
+feedProxy is particularly suited for use with [**PC/GEOS Ensemble**](https://github.com/bluewaysw/pcgeos): a graphical operating environment for DOS-based systems, that requires a lightweight and efficient web solution.

 ## Installation